Ebube-Ochemba/alx-system_engineering-devops/0x17-web_stack_debugging_3/README.md

 ## Summary

 I learnt about `tmux` and `strace` and how to use them to debug web applications.
-These are the steps i took for the project.
+These are the steps I took for the project.
 - Start the `tmux` session: `tmux`
 - List Apache Processes (parent/child): `ps aux | grep apache`
 - Attach strace to "the" Apache Process: `sudo strace -p <PID>`